-I have chosen my ‘top ten’ books about Agatha Christie by reference to the influence which they had on my decision to write my book and on the help they gave me in formulating my ideas.
+I have chosen my ‘top ten’ books about Agatha Christie’s novels by reference to the influence which they had on my decision to write my book and on the help they gave me in formulating my ideas for my two volumes.
 The list is therefore rather subjective but I suspect that it would stand up pretty well to objective scrutiny.

 In the years following Christie’s death in 1976, quite a lot of books were written about her before I decided to write my own book in 2005.
 By then, I had read a few of these and in my ‘top ten’ I would put: